JINGJINGPAN1/CafeDog/docs/design-document.md

 - On the café detail page, user opens the review form.
 - User writes text, sets a rating (1–5), optionally uploads a photo.
 - On submit, the post is created and appears at the top of the feed.

+**Story 5b: Preventing duplicate reviews**
+_As a user, I want the app to prevent me from accidentally posting multiple reviews for the same café, so that my review history stays clean._

+- If the user already reviewed the café, creating another review returns a `409`.
+- The UI shows an inline “edit” entry point to update the existing review instead of creating a duplicate.

 **Story 6: Editing or deleting my post**
 _As a user, I want to update or remove my post, so that I can correct mistakes or remove content._